KasperHesse/chisel-cache/docs/notes.md

   processor operations.
 If another cache operation is started while the cache is busy processing a request, a signal TBD should instruct the processor to stall.

-# Work
-## Implement read-behaviour
-- Declare memory in cache OK
-- Set up read accessor based on addr OK
-- Declare tag, dirty, valid bits in controller OK
-- Create state FSM in controller ALMOST OK
-- When fetching data, FSM should issue the required number of reads
-- It should then enter a waiting state, until replacement module has noticed that all read data has arrived.
-  - Replacement module should notify controller, which will then change state